Skip to content

 Mapping CMS-relational references, such as authors, categories, tags, internal links, and related posts, is a common challenge when migrating to a new CMS.
 See the references and fields developer concepts to learn more about how referenced content works with references, single option, multi option, and link fields in Storyblok.
 The following order of actions is recommended:

-1. Migrate referenced entities to Storyblok first.
+2. Migrate referenced content to Storyblok.
 For example, consider an article content type that has a references field named author.
-Migrate all author profiles before migrating any articles.
+Migrate all authors before migrating any articles.

-3. When migrating content with referenced entities, use the mapping lookup table to match the old reference ID to the new Storyblok UUID and set the reference field accordingly.
+4. When migrating content with referenced entities, use the mapping lookup table to match the referenced legacy entity identifier to the new Storyblok UUID and populate the reference field accordingly.

 Consider the minimal code example below.